It’s quite often when we face problems of Random Service Crash in Windows VPS. You may come across the situations wherein;

-- Some of VPS services MS SQL, MySQL, SmarterMail, WebsitePanel stop automatically.
+- Some of VPS services like MS SQL, MySQL, SmarterMail, WebsitePanel stop automatically.

-- Your applications failed to connect to MS SQL database, you go ahead and check MS SQL service, you found MS SQL service in stopped status.
-After restarting the MS SQL service manually, application - database connection becomes normal.
+- Your applications failed to connect to the MS SQL database; you go ahead and check the MS SQL service and find the MS SQL service in stopped status.
+After restarting the MS SQL service manually, the application - database connection becomes normal.

-- You cannot connect to SmarterMail web interface due to SmarterMail service crash.
+- You cannot connect to the SmarterMail web interface due to the SmarterMail service crash.

 - Your web pages with MySQL database backend throw database connectivity errors.

-- After loading for long time, WebsitePanel URL ends in error.
+- After loading for a long time, WebsitePanel URL ends in error.

 Check CPU and RAM Usage of VPS through Windows Task Manager >> Performance

-- Right click on Task Bar, Select Start Task Manager.
+1. Right-click on Task Bar and Select Start Task Manager.

-You will see current RAM and CPU usage of your VPS.
-Some of your VPS services wont function expectedly if RAM and CPU usage of your VPS is above 90%.
+You will see the current RAM and CPU usage of your VPS.
+Some of your VPS services won't function expectedly if your RAM and CPU usage is above 90%.

 Check Diskspace Usage of VPS